botworld-wiki/beatburger.github.io/_materials/rusty-cog.md

 matImageUrl: "/assets/img/materials/rusty-cog.png"
 matRaritySortOrder: "1"
 matType: "Bot"
-matDescription: "Often found by the water"
+matDescription: "Often found <a href='/loot#by-the-water'>by the Water</a>"
-matOverview: ""
+matOverview: "<a href='/farming#routes' title='You can increase your chances of finding this material by grinding the right routes'>Farmable</a> - "
 ---